 Here is a review of our second Cotswold Morris workshop held on 24th January 2021, for over 90 participants from the UK, Netherlands, Germany and the USA to learn the ‘Bonnets to Blue’ jig in the style of Bucknell.
 The workshop was kindly run by dancers Andrew Knight and Lin Steel with musician Tony Warren, all from the Knights of King Ina jig team in Somerset.
+You can see the video of the Bucknell ‘Bonnets so Blue’ jig workshop on the MF YouTube channel.

 “This was my second Zoom workshop led by Andrew and it was tremendously enjoyable.
 The Knights of King Ina (KOKI) have researched their dances by going back to the earliest sources and the jig we learned, Bonnets so Blue, is a version based on that collected by George Butterworth.